-Specific issues may be raised using the issue tracker on the TrustedFirmware.org website.
+Specific issues may be raised using the issue tracker on Github.
 Using this tracker makes it easy for the maintainers to prioritise and respond to your ticket.

 GETTING STARTED

 2.1 Prerequisites & Requirements

 This document describes the software and hardware requiremnts for building TF-A Tests for AArch32 and AArch64 target platforms.